Tag Archives: Network

 We cover some details of configuring our Synology NAS devices running DSM7.2 here.

-Multiple VLANs and Bonds
+Multiple VLANs and Bonds on Synology NAS

-All of our Synology NAS devices use pairs of ethernet connections configured as 802.3ad LACP bonded interfaces.
+Our NAS devices use pairs of ethernet connections configured as 802.3ad LACP bonded interfaces.
 This approach improves reliability and enhances interface capacity when multiple sessions are active on the same device.
 DSM supports LACP-bonded interfaces on a single VLAN.
 This can be easily configured with the DSM GUI.

 Welcome To Our Home Lab